 Eligible expenses include: Parking, Transit Pass Expenses, & Commuter Highway Vehicle (Vanpool) Expenses.

 Expenses ineligible for commuter benefit funds include: Highway tolls, Fuel & Mileage, Bicycle-Related Expenses, & Airline Flights

 Other Fringe Benefits of working at Facebook include:

-- 4 Months of Paid Parental Leave at 100% of your salary for moms and dads
+- Paid Parental Leave at 100% of your salary for moms and dads

 Alison Wealth Management is not an authorized representative of the company sponsor and its retirement plans.